 Passing the Chemistry Placement Exam allows you to bypass the chemistry prerequisites for CHEM-C102 and CHEM-C105.
 The Chemistry Placement Exam does not allow you to bypass other prerequisites such as MATH-M107.

-The Chemistry Placement Exam is administered online through ALEKS (there is a $30 fee payable directly to ALEKS*).
+The Chemistry Placement Exam is administered online through ALEKS (there is a fee of around $30 payable directly to ALEKS*).
 The exam may be taken at any time of day on any computer with internet access.
-It should be completed prior to attending New Student Orientation, when you will be registering for classes.
-You have 90 days of access to the exam from the day you register for it.
+It should be completed prior to attending New Student Orientation, when you register for classes.
+You have several weeks of access to ALEKS from the day you register for it.
 At the time of this posting there are 6-week options available for $25 and 11-week options available for $35.

-*Access can also be charged to your student account through the IU South Bend Bookstore for $45.
+*Access charged to your student account may also be available through the IU South Bend Bookstore.
+Please contact the bookstore for availability.